-&lt;sup>4Urine pregnancy testing is required for women of reproductive potential only.
-The assay used must have sensitivity of ≤25 mIU/mL βHCG.
+$^4$ Urine pregnancy testing is required for women of reproductive potential only.
+The assay used must have sensitivity of $\leq$ 25 mIU/mL βHCG.
 At the oral dosing visits (Day 0 and Week 2) and injection visits (Weeks 5, 17, and 29), a urine pregnancy test must be performed and pregnancy must be ruled out PRIOR to administering the study product.
 Urine pregnancy testing may be performed in the clinic or the laboratory.
 Pregnancy testing is not required if a positive result was obtained at a prior visit and the participant is still pregnant.
 Refer to the SSP Manual for instructions regarding follow-up of participants with a positive pregnancy test result at Weeks 2, 4, or 5; also see Section 5.19 of the protocol.

-&lt;sup>5 Refer to the SSP Manual for details regarding STI testing.
+&lt;sup>5Refer to the SSP Manual for details regarding STI testing.
 STI testing (urine and/or vaginal swab for GC/CT, syphilis testing), will be performed at Screening and Weeks 29 and 53.
-Rectal swabs for GC/CT will be performed at enrollment and weeks 29 and 53.
+Rectal swabs for GC/CT will be performed at enrollment (or for US sites, at screening per IoR discretion) and weeks 29 and 53.
 For non-US sites, rectal swabs will be batched and shipped to the HPTN LC for testing (see SSP Manual); for US sites, testing will be performed locally.